inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-beginner-toolkit.rst

 no experience with GPS, map-making and computers.

-The purpose of this toolkit is to prepare the trainer to successfully train workshop participants in using QGIS and analyzing hazard and exposure data with
+The purpose of this toolkit is to prepare the trainer to successfully train workshop participants in using QGIS and analysing hazard and exposure data with
 |project_name|.

 Purpose of Workshop